This post may contain affiliate links to products. As an affiliate, I earn money from qualifying purchases. Please read my full disclosure here.

 Whichever way you spin it, we’re full!
 Small house, big family means it can be crazy, chaotic, and… interesting?
 We may very well be packed like sardines, but we aim to be content in our sardine-ness.

 Almost twenty years ago, when we bought this house, we assumed it to be a “starter house.”
 We had no idea that we would still be living in the same 1500 sq ft house eight kids later.
-Honestly, we’ve tried to sell it, but so far that hasn’t happened.
-Instead we recently added on about 280 square feet.
-It gained us a bathroom, a bedroom, and a larger dining room.
+We recently added on about 280 square feet, which gained us a bathroom, a bedroom, and a larger dining room.
 Whew!

 There are times when it feels really tight.
 Truthfully, it can be downright frustrating with ten people, especially when eight of them stay home all day most days.
-And then the rainy days.
-Oh, dear Lord, the rainy days!
+And then the rainy days–oh, the rainy days!

 Related post: Finding Joy When Joy Seems Lost

-How can you be content when you feel like you live in a can?
+How can you be content when you feel like you live in a sardine can?

-I must confess, that I don’t always feel the calm that I felt that day on the swing.
-And sometimes, I still want to sell and start over.
+I must confess, that I don’t always feel the peace that I felt that day on the swing when the conviction to be content hit me.
+And sometimes, I still want to start over.

 But we are choosing (continuing to choose) to focus on what we do have rather than what we don’t.
 When you live in a culture in which things are very important and label who you are, that’s tough.